Education in Pennsylvania: Governance

-Many regulations and programs regarding elementary, secondary, and higher education are administered by the Pennsylvania Department of Education, which is led by the Secretary of Education appointed by the Governor and confirmed by the Pennsylvania State Senate.
+Many regulations and programs regarding elementary, secondary, and higher education are administered by the Pennsylvania Department of Education, which is led by the secretary of education appointed by the governor and confirmed by the Pennsylvania State Senate.

-The current Secretary of Education is Pedro A. Rivera, who was nominated by Governor Tom Wolf in January 2015, and confirmed by the State Senate in June 2015.
+The current secretary of education is Pedro A. Rivera, who was nominated by Governor Tom Wolf in January 2015, and confirmed by the state senate in June 2015.

 The State Board of Education is the principal administrative regulatory body for elementary, secondary, and higher education in the state.
-It has numerous responsibilities, including approving or disapproving an application for the creation of a new school district, or change in the boundaries of an existing school district; applying for and administering federal grants for education; adopting master plans for basic and higher education; and adopting policies for the Secretary of Education to apply in regulating schools and universities.
+It has numerous responsibilities, including approving or disapproving an application for the creation of a new school district, or change in the boundaries of an existing school district; applying for and administering federal grants for education; adopting master plans for basic and higher education; and adopting policies for the secretary of education to apply in regulating schools and universities.

 The State Board of Education has 22 members, ten of whom serve as the Board’s Council of Basic Education and ten of whom serve on the Board’s Council of Higher Education.
-Seventeen members are appointed by the Governor, with the approval of the Senate, and each serves a six-year term.
-Four members of the Board are members of the General Assembly who serve as long as they hold majority and minority chairs of the House and Senate Education Committees.
-The current chairperson of the State Board of Education, also appointed by the Governor, is Joe Torsella.
-The Secretary of Education serves as the chief executive officer of the Board and does not vote as a member of the Board.
+Seventeen members are appointed by the governor, with the approval of the Senate, and each serves a six-year term.
+Four members of the board are members of the General Assembly who serve as long as they hold majority and minority chairs of the House and Senate Education Committees.
+The current chairperson of the State Board of Education, also appointed by the governor, is Joe Torsella.
+The secretary of education serves as the chief executive officer of the board and does not vote as a member of the board.

 The state is divided into 29 intermediate units, which provide services to the 500 public school districts and 2,400 non-public institutions.

 Higher education

+"Pennsylvania has the fourth most higher education institutions of any state," according to Inside Higher Ed, with 250 universities and colleges.
+The state is ranked 2nd among the nation’s top destinations for freshman out-of-state college students, according to NPR/PBS affiliate WHYY, citing a study by the Association of Independent Colleges and Universities of Pennsylvania (AICUP).
+And Pennsylvania is 3rd in the nation for the quantity of "Best Colleges" according to the Wall Street Journal.

 There are dozens of notable private liberal arts colleges and universities located throughout Pennsylvania, as well as many publicly supported community colleges and universities.
 The state provides funding to (1) the Commonwealth System of Higher Education, consisting of four universities; (2) the Pennsylvania State System of Higher Education, consisting of 14 universities; and (3) 14 community colleges.